Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 Salat al-Maghrib is the fourth, from amongst the five fardh (obligatory) prayers.
 The time for Maghrib Prayer occurs as the day transitions into the night, and the horizon explodes into brilliant hues at dusk.
 Maghrib time for most happens soon after a hard day’s work.
 It’s a time of togetherness, when families usually settle down into their homes, peacefully.
 In Blessed Ramadan, these much-celebrated few moments are considered a joyous time for breaking one’s fast.

 This alteration has a degree of seriousness to it, for parents are asked to keep their children indoors during it.
-The Prophet (PBUH) said, “When night falls (or it is evening), keep your children close to you for the devils spread out at that time.
-But when an hour of the night elapses, you can let them free.
-Close the doors and mention the Name of Allah, for Satan does not open a closed door” (Bukhari 3304).
+According to Sahih Bukhari, the Prophet (PBUH) said that we should keep our kids close to ourselves in the evening because that is when the devils spread out, but one hour after the night commences, we can let our children be free.
+We are supposed to shut our doors and say Allah’s Name, as Satan doesn’t open closed doors.

 Having established some of the realities of this precarious time, we will proceed to explain how to perform the (3 Rakat) Fardh of Salat al-Maghrib for beginners — leaving aside the two Sunnah for now.
 The goal is to report our findings based on the authentic prayers of the Prophet (PBUH), Allah-willing.
 For, after all, he is reported to have commanded the Muslims to pray as he prayed.

 The Maghrib time starts as soon as the sun sets at dusk and lasts until the red afterglow or twilight has faded.
 This occurrence should be taken as an indication of when not to pray Maghrib, for its time would have ended.
 The Messenger of Allah (PBUH) elucidated this point in Sahih Muslim, saying that the time for praying Maghrib lasts until the disappearance of the twilight.